jtlapp/kysely-code-sync/README.md

 }
 ```

-This function is probably most useful for intercepting calls to `testSql()`, which is defined in the test setup.
-It receives object mapping dialects to SQL to run for the dialect, but if you're developing your own dialect, your dialect won't be among those in Kysely's test suite.
-You can remedy this by modifying `testSql()` to use the appropriate dialect-specific SQL associated wth the test case indicated by the most recent call to `reportMochaContext()`.
+This function is probably most useful for intercepting calls to `testSql()`, which is defined in the test setup. `testSql()` receives an object that maps dialect names to SQL and verifies that the query compiles to this SQL.
+If you're developing your own dialect, your dialect won't be in this object map.
+You can remedy this by having `testSql()` associate your own SQL with each test and relying on `reportMochaContext()` to indicate the current test.

 Of course, if you don't need this function, you can just stub it out: